Yorko/yorko.github.io/_posts/2022-10-01-mlcourseai-roadmap.md

  - ["Time series analysis in Python"](https://mlcourse.ai/articles/topic9-part1-time-series/) (same in a form of a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/topic-9-part-1-time-series-analysis-in-python))
  - ["Predicting future with Facebook Prophet"](https://mlcourse.ai/articles/topic9-part2-prophet/) (same in a form of a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/topic-9-part-2-time-series-with-facebook-prophet))
 2. (opt.) watch a [video lecture](https://youtu.be/_9lBwXnbOd8)
-3. Complete [demo assignment 9](https://www.kaggle.com/kashnitsky/assignment-9-time-series-analysis) where you'll get hands dirty with ARIMA and Prophet, and (opt.) check out the [solution](https://www.kaggle.com/kashnitsky/a9-demo-time-series-analysis-solution)
+3. Complete [demo assignment 9](https://www.kaggle.com/kashnitsky/assignment-9-time-series-analysis) where you'll get your hands dirty with ARIMA and Prophet, and (opt.) check out the [solution](https://www.kaggle.com/kashnitsky/a9-demo-time-series-analysis-solution)
 4. **[Bonus Assignment](https://www.patreon.com/ods_mlcourse):** here we are attacking a times series prediction task with a method that has proven to be working well in practice providing quality comparable to ARIMA models.
 Namely, feature engineering, feature selection and linear models.
 Check the detailed description of the assignment [on the course page](https://mlcourse.ai/book/topic09/bonus_assignment09.html#).

 #### Week 10.
 Gradient Boosting

 <div style="text-align:center"><img src="/images/20221001-mlcourseai-roadmap/topic10-teaser.jpeg"  /></div>

 Gradient boosting is one of the most prominent Machine Learning algorithms, it founds a lot of industrial applications.
 For instance, the Yandex search engine is a big and complex system with gradient boosting (MatrixNet) somewhere deep inside.
 Many recommender systems are also built on boosting.
 It is a very versatile approach applicable to classification, regression, and ranking.
-Therefore, here we cover both theoretical basics of gradient boosting and specifics of most wide-spread implementations – Xgboost, LightGBM, and Catboost.
+Therefore, here we cover both the theoretical basics of gradient boosting and specifics of the most wide-spread implementations – Xgboost, LightGBM, and Catboost.

 1. Read the [article](https://mlcourse.ai/articles/topic10-boosting/) (same in a form of a [Kaggle Notebook](https://www.kaggle.com/kashnitsky/topic-10-gradient-boosting))
 2. (opt.) watch a video lecture coming in 2 parts: